karlhaensel/choirmusic/README.md

 - Praetorius, Michael: Ein Kind geborn zu Bethlehem
 - Stanford, Charles Villiers: Arise, shine

+### Until now I did not use the following editions with my choirs:
-### I know theese pieces and conducted them but back then used other editions, will use my own Lilypond editions next time:
+I know theese pieces and conducted them with my choirs.
+Back then I used other editions but they had some flaws.
+So for future use I created my own editions with Lilypond.
 - Eccard, Johann: Zu dieser österlichen Zeit SATB
 - Klein, Bernhard: Der Herr ist mein Hirt TTBB
 - Lechner, Leonhard: O Tod, du bist ein bittre Gallen
 - Wermann, Oskar: Vater Unser

 ### I did the following editions just for fun and/or to improve my Lilypond skills:
+The following pieces are some which I do not know (very well).
+Maybe I will use the editions with my choirs in the future.
 - Albert, Heinrich: Lobet Gott in seinem Heiligtum
 - Berchem, Jacob van: Osterhalleluja
 - Klughardt, August: Der 23.
 Psalm